Alternatives to Boarding School for NWT Teens Without a Local High School

 The fear that keeps many parents from choosing homeschooling is the diploma question: "If my teenager doesn't get an NWT high school diploma, can they still go to university?"

 The answer is yes — with a different pathway.
-Homeschooled students in Canada are routinely admitted to colleges and universities through portfolio-based admissions, parent-generated transcripts, and (in some cases) standardised test scores.
-Aurora Polytechnic (formerly Aurora College) and many southern Canadian universities have specific admissions pathways for homeschooled applicants.
+Homeschooled students can apply to colleges and universities through alternative documentation such as parent-generated transcripts, portfolios, course records, and, where required, standardised test scores.
+Aurora College/Aurora Polytechnic and southern institutions set their own requirements for homeschooled applicants.

 The key is documentation.
-A well-maintained portfolio with clear evidence of learning — work samples, project documentation, reading lists, community service, land-based learning records — serves the same function as a school transcript.
-Many admissions officers view homeschool portfolios favourably because they demonstrate self-direction and genuine engagement with learning.
+A well-maintained portfolio with clear evidence of learning — work samples, project documentation, reading lists, community service, land-based learning records — can help an admissions office evaluate readiness alongside the institution's other requirements.

 The Blueprint covers post-secondary pathways in detail, including how to create a parent-generated transcript that maps to university admissions requirements.